vcl-ln/vcl-ln.github.io/projects/index.md

 ## {% include icon.html icon="fa-solid fa-tools" %}Current Projects

+We have a diverse range of projects currently running.
+Please visit the links to our projects below.

 {% include section.html dark=true %}

-We are actively recruiting participants to contribute to the science...
+We are actively recruiting participants to contribute to our projects.
+Please also join our mailing list to receive a notification when we are recruiting participants!

 {%
   include button.html